nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

 title: Analysis using Data Cruncher
 ---

 So far we have explored running DGE analysis using a public app based on DESeq2.
-In the second approach, we will setup an interactive analysis on an instance running RStudio computational environment.
-We will run DGE workflow using an analysis script, generate reports and plots.
+In the second approach, we will set up an interactive analysis on an instance running the RStudio computational environment.
+We will run a DGE workflow using an analysis script, and generate reports and plots.

 !!! note "DGE Tools"